Data breach registers and policies

 Service providers and contract provisions

-Agencies often outsource functions to external service providers or another agency (for example, payroll or IT services).
-These relationships are usually covered by legally binding contracts, memorandums of understanding or non-disclosure agreements.
+Agencies often outsource functions to external service providers (for example, payroll or IT services).
+These relationships are usually covered by legally binding contracts, memorandums of understanding, or non-disclosure agreements.
+The agency’s DBP should include information about its contractual or other controls over these service providers and how it monitors and manages service providers to ensure compliance.

 Defining and identifying a data breach